Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 However, if the selected element is adjustable or holds any custom actions, **its actions will prevail over those of the rotor**.

 Such a feature must be implemented with **caution** and according to **specific needs** whose only purpose should be to **improve and facilitate the user experience**.

+These examples are only valid for UIKit.
+Indeed, the Swift API at the time of writing these lines is not isofunctional with the UIKit API.
+Thus it is not possible to have an example where a view is updated by swiping up or down the finger on the rotor.
+However, it is possible to define a rotor in SwiftUI with the ['accessibilityRotor'](https://developer.apple.com/documentation/swiftui/view/accessibilityrotor(_:textranges:)-53aet) and [AccessibilityRotorEntry](https://developer.apple.com/documentation/swiftui/accessibilityrotorentry) methods.

 </div>
 <div class="tab-pane" id="rotor-Link" role="tabpanel">